Our ant farm

 These gypsum nests have proven to be quite successful and the ants seem to like them.
 They also allow us to observe the whole colony very clearly, enabling us to check on the colony size and to ensure that they are strong and healthy with fertile queens and plenty of brood, prior to being offered for sale.

-Colonies kept in sealed test tubes are also unable to dispose of their waste and frequently end up succumbing to various diseases, especially forms of fungus and mold which can quickly pollute the air and kill their brood and / or the entire colony.
+Colonies kept in sealed test tubes are also unable to dispose of their waste and frequently end up succumbing to various diseases, especially forms of fungus which can quickly pollute the air and kill their brood or the entire colony.

-The observation nests are kept in semi natural set ups with plenty of foraging space.
-This helps to reduce stress on the colonies and helps stimulate them to remain active and carry on breeding.
+The observation nests are kept in landscaped semi-natural setups with plenty of foraging space.
+This helps to reduce stress on the colonies and helps stimulate them to remain active and carry-on breeding.

-Living in Thailand enables us to observe the ants natural habitats which helps us gather information that we use to successfully keep them in captivity - and the artificial habitats we keep them in are landscaped according to the species housed.
-For example: those for Tetraponera which is partially arboreal have plenty of branches for them to climb over, and those for Odontomachus which are ground foraging are landscaped with a layer of dead leaves.
+Living in Thailand enables us to observe the ants natural habitats which helps us gather the information that we use to successfully keep them in captivity, and the artificial habitats we keep them in are landscaped according to the species housed.
+For example, those for Tetraponera which is partially arboreal have plenty of branches for them to climb over, and those for Odontomachus which are ground foraging are landscaped with a layer of dead leaves.

-We have been posting colonies from Thailand for over eleven years.
-With the knowledge gained from sending out previous orders, and our tried and tested packing method, - they easily survive the short transit time, and arrive in good condition with the minimum of loss.
+We have been posting colonies from Thailand for over twelve years.
+With the knowledge gained from sending out previous orders, and our tried and tested packing method, which has been further improved this year, they easily survive the short transit time and arrive in good condition with the minimum of loss.

 The species we sell are available in various options from newly mated female alates, to large mature colonies.

-We take pride in the quality of our stock - and our aim is to offer a good range of strong, healthy queens / colonies.
+We take pride in the quality of our stock - and our aim is to offer a good range of strong, healthy queens and colonies.